ianthehenry/judge/README.md

 The macros themselves work pretty well, but the actual "test runner" bit is pretty basic and needs some work.
 For example:

-- test output is really bad
+- test output isn't very pretty
-- there's no interactive mode for select corrections
+- there's no interactive mode to select particular corrections
-- there's no way to automatically diff or accept corrections
-- doesn't currently skip context-dependent tests if :setup or :reset fails

 Another shortcoming is that the source code modifier is very primitive.
 It doesn't preserve formatting *within* an `(expect)` form.
 So, for example, if you write something like this: